ExtendAttack: Attacking Servers of LRMs via Extending Reasoning: Experiments

 \subsection{Ablation Study}

 To validate the key design choices of our ExtendAttack method, we conduct two critical ablation studies.
+We focus our analysis on response length and accuracy, as latency is generally proportional to the response length and thus provides a similar trend.
 First, we analyze the impact of the obfuscation ratio $\rho$, our core hyperparameter, to understand the trade-off between attack effectiveness and stealth.
-Second, we investigate the necessity of the $\mathcal{N}_{\text{note}}$, which is essential for both amplifying the output length and maintaining answer accuracy.
+Second, we investigate the necessity of the $\mathcal{N}_{\text{note}}$, which is essential for both amplifying the response length and maintaining answer accuracy.
 All experiments in this section are conducted on the Bigcodebench-Complete.

 \textbf{Impact of Obfuscation Ratio $\boldsymbol{\rho}$.} This ratio determines the probability that any given character in a prompt will be transformed using our method.
-By varying $\rho$ from 0.0 (no obfuscation) to 1.0 (maximum feasible obfuscation), we can observe its direct effect on the two primary goals of our attack: amplifying computational overhead (response length) and maintaining stealth (answer accuracy).
+By varying $\rho$ from 0.0 (no obfuscation) to 1.0 (maximum feasible obfuscation), we can observe its direct effect on the two primary goals of our attack: amplifying computational overhead and maintaining stealth.
 The results of this study on the Qwen3-32B and QwQ-32B models are presented in Figure \ref{ablation}.

-As shown in the right panel of Figure \ref{ablation}, there is a strong positive correlation between the obfuscation ratio and the length of the model's output.
+As shown in the top panel of Figure \ref{ablation}, there is a strong positive correlation between the obfuscation ratio and the length of the model's output.
 For both Qwen3-32B and QwQ-32B, increasing $\rho$ from 0.0 leads to a significant rise in the number of generated tokens.
 This is the intended effect of the attack; as more characters are obfuscated, the model is compelled to generate a longer chain of reasoning to decode them before addressing the user's primary query.
 However, the output length does not increase indefinitely with $\rho$.
 When $\rho$ exceeds 0.5, the output length remains largely stable, indicating that excessively high obfuscation may prevent the model from effectively decoding the prompt, resulting in a stabilized or slightly reduced output length.
-The left portion of Figure \ref{ablation} reveals the critical trade-off between the attack's intensity and its stealthiness.
+The bottom portion of Figure \ref{ablation} reveals the critical trade-off between the attack's intensity and its stealthiness.
 As $\rho$ increases, there is a general downward trend in answer accuracy (Pass@1) for both models.
 This is an expected outcome, as a more complex prompt increases the likelihood of the model misinterpreting the query's original intent.